Skip to main content

 A school zone is a section of road adjacent to a school or a school crosswalk where signs designate a school zone.

-This five-sided sign marks school zones and warns you about school crossings.
-These signs may display horizontal lines indicating the point at which a crosswalk exists.
-Two signs may be used together to show the actual location of the crosswalk.
+This five-sided sign marks the beginning of school zones and warns you about school crossings.
 These signs will be a yellow color.
 Actively look for children and be ready to stop.

 A school speed zone is an area where a reduced speed of 20 mph applies and is defined by school speed signs.
 The school speed zone begins at the SCHOOL SPEED LIMIT 20 sign and ends at the END SCHOOL ZONE sign or at another posted speed sign.